 Work with custodians and non-custodial data sources in eDiscovery (Premium)

-Additionally, there may be content located in mailboxes and sites that aren't associated with a custodian but that's relevant to the case.
-Content locations where case custodians don't have administrative control but may be owners of relevant data, are known as non-custodial data sources.
+Additionally, there might be content located in mailboxes and sites that aren't associated with a custodian but that's relevant to the case.
+Content locations where case custodians don't have administrative control but might be owners of relevant data, are known as non-custodial data sources.

 For more information about working with custodians, see the following articles: